The idea behind the MACD is simple:

 MAs come in multiple variations, but some may be more relevant than others in understanding the MACD.
 There are three moving averages:

 Given that the logic behind the MACD is to compare recent versus earlier price action, an EMA is more applicable and used in the MACD calculation as a result.

 The prices of all these financial instruments aren’t moving in a straight line, but rather in a jagged ‘up and down’ fashion with a series of sharp peaks and troughs.
 These fluctuations and oscillations are filtered out by low pass filters.
 A low-pass filter will pass signal with a frequency that is lower than a selected cutoff frequency and attenuate signals with frequencies higher than this cutoff frequency.
 MAs present a smoother profile, which allows for ease of analysis and identifying trends.

 The MACD formula seeks to harness the benefits of two low-pass filters: a fast EMA and a slow EMA.
 The standard or "box" setting for the fast EMA is 12 periods, for example, an EMA calculated over 12 periods.
 The standard or "box" setting for the slow EMA is 26 periods, for example, an EMA calculated over 26 periods.

-The MACD, despite being one of the first indicators to be developed, is still widely used in today’s modern markets due to its effectiveness.
-One of the core reasons it’s remained at the forefront of technical traders’ analysis portfolios, is its ability to predict potential market direction in conjunction with price action.
+The MACD indicator, despite being one of the first indicators to be developed, is still widely used in today’s modern markets due to its effectiveness.
+One of the core reasons it has remained at the forefront of technical analysis portfolios is its ability to predict potential market direction in conjunction with price action.

 The MACD signal line is the second component of the MACD indicator.
 It is an EMA of the MACD over a certain number of periods.
 The standard or "box" setting for this is nine, in other words, an EMA of the MACD calculated over nine periods.
 It is used to generate buy and sell signals as the MACD line crosses.